 The latest content additions, updates, and changes, so you’ll always have the most current version of your seminar materials.

 The ability to work offline in locations where Wi-Fi is not available.

 * To access the full functionality of ARTman, your iPad must not be more than

 3 years old, and a minimum of 30GB of free space is required for download.

 Please note that travel arrangements should not be made until confirmation that registration in a seminar has been received and approved to avoid change fees.

 All cancellations and returns must be made within 90 days from the date of purchase to receive a refund.
 Cancellations must be made at least 30 days prior to the seminar start date to receive a full refund.
 All cancellations made less than 30 days prior to the seminar start date will be refunded, minus a $100 cancellation fee.
-All participants who cancel a seminar and receive a refund must also return the study materials for that seminar.
-Due to the personalized nature of the study materials, all returns on study material will incur a $295 return fee.
+All participants who cancel a seminar and receive a refund must also return any study materials received for that seminar.
+Due to the personalized nature of the study materials, all returns on study materials will incur a $295 return fee.
 All returns must be cleared through the ART office, and ART must receive the materials and inspect them before issuing a refund.
 A “Returned Materials Declaration” must also be signed and returned verifying that the study materials have not been reproduced or distributed.
 Refunds will be applied to the original credit card or by the original form of payment only.
 Any attendance of a live class voids all seminar refunds, regardless of the date of purchase.